 What happens during a weekend?

-We seek and worship God in many different ways:
+We seek, worship and learn about God in many different ways:

 - a series of fairly short talks on different aspects of being a Christian, by both clergy and lay people;

-- a chance to discuss these and their significance to us personally over the weekend in a small table group;
+- a chance to discuss these talks and their significance to us personally in a small table group;

 - periods of reflection and silence, music, prayer and liturgies, songs, surprises and fun times;